cloudmesh-community/book/chapters/in/git/github.md

 the preferences for participating projects as well as projects you decide to watch.
 To access the notifications you can simply look at them in the *notification* screen.
-In this screen when you press the `?` you will see a number of commands that allow you to controll the notification when pressing on one of them.
+In this screen when you press the `?` you will see a number of commands that allow you to control the notification when pressing on one of them.

 ### cc